 The other thing we talk about is how to use that gratitude to drive future choices.
 How do you approach those all-in moments and commit to your dreams?
 How do you believe that what you want for yourself is possible and achievable?
 Scott is such a wonderful voice of positivity in a sea of people—including ourselves—who say you can’t do this or that.
 This comes through so strongly in Take Action Effect, and I’m grateful for the opportunity to put some small slice of that into this episode.

 Pat Flynn: For whatever reason, we get so scared we get in our own way.
-We block our own selves from moving forward and those are the kinds of things we're going to be talking about today.
+We block ours our own selves from moving forward and those are the kinds of things we're going to be talking about today.
 How to remove those blockers and actually take action because there is something that happens when you do that.
-Even that first step—no matter how small it is, things begin to happen after that.
-Our special guest today, Scott Voelker from The Amazing Seller and author of the brand new book Take Action Effect (Amazon link) is here today with us and we're going to jam on this.
+Even that first step, no matter how small it is, things begin to happen after that.
+Our special guest today, Scott Voelker from The Amazing Seller and author of the brand new book Take Action Effect is here today with us and we're going to jam on this.
 Let's do this.
-[Full Disclaimer: As an affiliate, I receive compensation if your purchase through this link.]

 Announcer: Welcome to the Smart Passive Income Podcast, where it's all about working hard now so you can sit back and reap the benefits later.
-And now your host, the most important metric he tracks are thank yous, Pat Flynn.
+And now your host, the most important metric he tracks are the thank yous, Pat Flynn.

-The cool thing about this is he's been talking a lot about brand, lately.
+Pat Flynn: The cool thing about this is he's been talking a lot about brand lately.
 He's been on the show recently also to talk about brand.
 What is a brand?
 A brand is what people say about you, how they recommend you to others and those things that you want to be known for.
-And this is kind of what Scott's jam is now as well.
+And this is kind of with Scott's jam is now as well.

-Scott, welcome back to the SPI Podcast.
+Pat Flynn: Scott, welcome back to the SPI Podcast.
 Thanks for joining me today.